GeekInTheNorth/HTMLBlog/blog/articles/MinimumViableProduct.md

+# Failing to Identify the Minimum Viable Product

+Published: May 21, 2014

 Before writing this, I had a look at what other people defined as Minimum Viable Product, in some cases the example is provided as being so minimal that a product doesn't actually do anything other than record the users interaction with the product.
 Further reading showed that it meant different things to different people.
 The products I work with are not viable unless they perform the key calculations, so i find this definition to be the one that makes the most sense to me (please note the original article has now gone).

 > A Minimum Viable Product is the smallest thing you can build that delivers customer value (and as a bonus captures some of that value back).